fabric8-analytics/fabric8-analytics-stack-analysis/README.md

         * `FP_TAG_INTENT_LIMIT = 4`
     * Used pomegranate version: `0.7.3`

+### Footnotes

 ## Coding standards

-You can use scripts to check if the code follows PEP8 coding standards.
-How to use these script:
+- You can use scripts `run-linter.sh` and `check-docstyle.sh` to check if the code follows [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [PEP 257](https://www.python.org/dev/peps/pep-0257/) coding standards.
+These scripts can be run w/o any arguments:

 ```
 ./run-linter.sh
 ./check-docstyle.sh
 ```

-The first script checks the indentation, line lengths, variable names, whitespace around operators etc. The second script checks all documentation strings - its presense and format.
+The first script checks the indentation, line lengths, variable names, white space around operators etc. The second script checks all documentation strings - its presence and format.
 Please fix any warnings and errors reported by these scripts.